Special educational needs and disability

 - Stay involved – all the decisions should involve you

 Each school has a teacher called the Special Educational Needs Co-ordinator (SENCo for short) who will help to make sure that you are listened to and get the right support.
-They can ask for advice from specialist services outside of school.

 Crucial: The are different services that can provide support, like the SEN Support Services (SENSS), Oxfordshire’s School Inclusion Team (OXSIT) and The Early Years SEN Team.